 - 2 eggs at room temperature

-- ½ cup Greek yogurt at room temperature
+- ½ cup Greek yogurt at room temperature or close to it

 - ½ tsp. ground cardamom